 Answered By: Ming Guang Han Last Updated: Nov 15, 2016 Views: 551

 NUS Libraries is NOT a public library, so access is restricted to NUS staff and students.
-Visitors may use this online application form to request for a reader's permit.
+Visitors may use this online application form to request for an entry pass.
 Please give specific reasons for using any of the NUS Libraries for us to consider your request, and if applicable, to advise you of alternative libraries that are better suited for your information needs.

-It takes 1 to 3 working days for your application to be processed.
-If you have questions not addressed in the online form, please email us or call 6516 2028 during the library's office hours (Mon-Fri, 8:30am-6pm).
+If you have questions not addressed in the online form or if you do face any difficulties in applying for an entry pass, please email us or call 6516 2028 during the library's office hours (Mon-Fri, 8:30am-6pm).

-The Reader's Permit Application Guidelines are as follows:
+The Entry Pass Application Guidelines are as follows:

-- The Reader's Permit does not confer borrowing privileges
+- The Entry Pass does not confer borrowing privileges

-- Due to licensing agreement regulations, Reader's Permit holders have NO access to the NUS Libraries' subscribed electronic resources
+- Due to licensing agreement regulations, Entry Pass holders have NO access to the NUS Libraries' subscribed electronic resources

 - Certain library facilities and materials, such as Reserve Books / Readings Collection (RBR), are for access by NUS staff and students only

 - All users must observe the photocopying regulations as posted at all photocopying stations and are required to submit the declaration form before photocopying from unpublished theses

-- This Reader's Permit should be produced whenever library staff conducts membership status checks and when you request for Closed Stacks items
+- This Entry Pass should be produced whenever library staff conducts membership status checks and when you request for Closed Stacks items

-- NUS Libraries reserves the right to withdraw the Reader's Permit when the RP holder is found to have infringed Library Rules
+- NUS Libraries reserves the right to withdraw the Entry Pass when the Entry Pass holder is found to have infringed Library Rules

-Please request for a reader's permit only when you have established that the materials you require are not available elsewhere.
+Please request for an Entry Pass only when you have established that the materials you require are not available elsewhere.
 For instance, the National Library Board (NLB) which provides public library services may also hold the materials you want.
 Check NLB's online catalogue at http://catalogue.nlb.gov.sg/ or enquire with NLB's Reference Point regarding your research topic or call 6332-3255.

 Students from other local tertiary institutions: